CPaskewitz/CPaskewitz/README.md

 ### 👋 Hi, I’m Corey Paskewitz

-I'm a passionate **Software Engineer** with a background in **game development** and **full-stack web development**.
+I'm a **Software Engineer** with a background in **game development** and **full-stack web development**.
 I thrive on creating interactive and user-centered applications that solve real-world problems.

 - 👀 I’m interested in **full-stack development**, **game development**, and anything related to **innovative tech solutions**.
 - 🌱 I’m currently honing my skills in **Next.js**, **TypeScript**, and **NoSQL databases**.